What is HR? A complete guide to human resources

 - Protecting staff from fire or other hazards

-- Providing the correct chairs and workstations to work from (to ensure safe posture and avoid injuries)
+- Providing ergonomic chairs and workstations to work from (to ensure safe posture and avoid injuries)

 - Preventing and avoiding sickness or accidents from work-related causes

 - Having the correct insurance, e.g. employers’ liability insurance

 Health and safety in UK workplaces is independently regulated by the Health and Safety Executive (HSE).
 HR can ensure that your business stays compliant with the latest relevant legislation, and that your business is providing its team members with a safe environment in which to work – whatever your business size or industry.